This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Blues Kitchen Shoreditch

 Serving up hearty Texan BBQ and blues music.
 The Blues Kitchen brings a touch of southern soul to East London.
-With luxury leather style booths, vintage posters imported from Nashville and a string of the famous artists that has played there including Jim Jones Revue, Norman Jay and Andrew Weatherall.
+There are luxury leather style booths, vintage posters imported from Nashville, and a string of famous artists that have played.
+You can expect posters of Jim Jones Revue, Norman Jay and Andrew Weatherall.
 This makes the Blues Kitchen the ideal spot for blues and music lovers.

 I think Nightjar is one of the most unassuming speakeasy-style bars in Old Street.
 With just a brown wooden door with a small black bird to mark the spot of this subterranean bar.

 The Book Club

 The Book Club is well known for its excellent brunches, stylish cocktails and creative events.
 Mainly popular with Londoners, the Book Club is a pandora box of fun.

 Where you can enjoy art workshops, exhibitions, ping pong tournaments, live drawings plus cool club nights with established DJs on a weekly rotation.
 All in one night!
 You won’t get bored when you visit The Book Club.